Automation, Artificial Intelligence and Machine Learning Should Also Apply to Fraud Site Detection and Removal

 Based on the analysis and data sets to support that analysis, ML then makes the determination of the site’s intent.
 It should be constantly learning and updating its own data sets of fraud traits, as well as updating blocklists that can be continually monitored and enforced against.

 Right now, the fraudsters are steps ahead of the organizations they impersonate in order to commit fraud.
-The key to protection is quick detection, analysis and determination of a site’s intent—all of which can be enabled through automation, AI, and machine learning.
+The key to protection is quick detection, analysis and determination of a site’s intent—all of which Bolster has enabled through automation, AI, and machine learning.